lukelavin/Cluebase/docs/index.rst

 ``/contestants/<int:id>``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-    Information on a specific contestant with the given id.
+    Information on the specific contestant with the given id.

     **Example Output**::